About

 Reference

-This section is a reference of all available object properties for a valid document.
+This section provides a comprehensive reference for all available object properties in a valid document.

-Note that most of those properties are optional and will default to a value if not specified.
+Most properties are optional and will revert to a default value if not specified.

-For all properties noted as SVG color, you can use any valid SVG color value.
+For properties designated as SVG color, you can use any valid SVG color format, including:

 Table Of Contents: